 Library's Document Delivery is twice daily pick-up and delivery service of Library materials to academic departments and GTRI units.
 Each department has a designated drop-off/pick-up location.
 The service is operated by the Library's Document Delivery Department.
 Requests may be placed through GTEL®, the Library's home page, campus mail, telephone (894-4511), FAX (894-8190), email (delivery@library.gatech.edue), and in person.
 Copies of articles can be transmitted by FAX to any campus FAX machine.
-To return books to Library Document Delivery.
+To return books to Library Document Delivery, place the books in a campus mail envelope addressed to Library Document Delivery.
 The envelope should be placed in the assigned Library Document Delivery pick-up location.
 Failure to follow these procedures results in possible theft and damage to library materials.
 Faculty/staff members should follow these important guidelines to insure safe return of library materials.